 Once the user is invested, and wishes to post, comment, or interact with others, is a login demanded, and at this point, the user is both trusting, and willing to forgo their information in order to make an account.
 Long story short, a masterfully executed first impression, from a UX standpoint.

 8. Minimize Loading Times

-Lets face it, people hate waiting.
+Let’s face it, people hate waiting.
 Studies suggest that the average human attention span fell from 12 seconds in 2000 to just 8 seconds now, 20 years later.
-While the incredible animation and logo display which appears at the boot of your app looks great in your head, it is a mere barrier between the user, and the app itself.
+While the incredible animation and logo display that appears at the boot of your app looks great in your head, it is a mere barrier between the user, and the app itself.

 Fact is, the quicker the user can get to the real functionality of your app, the better.
 It’s a good idea to cut out auxiliary or unnecessary features, graphics, or audiovisual cues which bog down the loading time of your app.
 One needs to remember that when dealing with newer generations, especially millennials, their enjoyment of your app could hinge on mere seconds, and to get that snappy, responsive feel should be priority one when making UX for apps.

 Any UX designer will tell you that user testing is perhaps the single most significant step when it comes to UX for apps.
 This entails not just running through your app yourself, but also getting members of your prospective user base to have a look.
 There are always blind spots, oversights, and misinterpretations, and while something may make sense to you, it may not necessarily be the same for your user.

 A great way to do this is to roll out quick iterations and updates to a small portion of your audience, once your app is established.
 This can be seen in plenty of social media, which roll out betas of newer versions constantly, to get feedback from dedicated users in a cost, and energy efficient manner.

 10. Follow The Platform’s Guidelines